Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/vite.md

 ---
 layout: docs
-title: Boosted and Vite
+title: OUDS Web and Vite
-description: The official guide for how to include and bundle Boosted's CSS and JavaScript in your project using Vite.
+description: The official guide for how to include and bundle OUDS Web's CSS and JavaScript in your project using Vite.
 group: getting-started
 aliases:
   - "/docs/getting-started/vite/"